python-openapi/openapi-core/docs/validation.md

 !!! note

-    The Webhooks feature is part of OpenAPI v3.1 only
+    The Webhooks feature is part of OpenAPI v3.1+

 Use the same method to validate webhook request data against a given spec.